Google Named Our Category. Here's the Layer Underneath It.

 Updated May 25, 2026

 On May 19 at I/O 2026, Liz Reid stood on stage and announced "information agents."
-They run in the background, watch the open web, synthesize updates, and notify you when something changes.
-Rolling out this summer to AI Pro and Ultra subscribers, twenty to two hundred dollars a month.
+Google described them as agents that would run in the background, monitor the open web, synthesize updates, and notify users when something changes.
+Google said the feature would roll out this summer to paid AI Pro and Ultra subscribers.

-That announcement is the most important thing Google said all week.
-Most of the coverage missed it.
+For Visualping, that announcement was one of the most relevant parts of the week, even though much of the coverage focused elsewhere.
 WIRED led with "Search goes agentic".
 TechCrunch wrote three different posts on Spark, Halo, and Daily Brief.
 Antigravity and the new model launches ate the keynote chatter.
 The architectural story, the one that matters to anyone building or buying in this space, sat in a single product slide and a four-paragraph blog section.

 I want to write the architectural story down.